 The machines for laboratory analytical separation (sifters) are used for automatic sorting of loose materials into separate fractions.
-They provide regular analytical results in a very short time.
-The basic principle of the separation technique is a simulation of manual sifting.
-The HAVER laboratory machines create a 3D sifting movement and spread the sorted material over the entire area of the sieve.
-The sifting process can be interrupted for materials that are more difficult to sift, an interruption of the sorting process can be programmed, which increases its intensity.
+They make it possible to obtain reliable analysis results in a very short time.
+The basic principle of the sorting technique is a simulation of manual sifting.
+The HAVER laboratory machines create a 3D sifting movement and thus spread the sorted material over the entire surface of the sieve.
+For materials that are more difficult to sift, an interruption of the sorting process can be programmed, which increases its intensity.
 This significantly speeds up the whole process.

-The HAVER analytical sifting machines with an EML digital plus electromagnetic drive have no rotating parts and they are very robust; they do not require a regular maintenance and are their noise level is minimal.
-Their application is various.
+The HAVER analytical sifting machines with an EML Digital Plus Electromagnetic Drive have no rotating parts and they are very robust; they do not require a regular maintenance and their noise level is minimal.
+The scope of their application is wide.
 Their construction is solid and resistant thanks to a double-spring system and cast-iron components.
 No undesirable vibrations are transferred to the fixed parts of the analytical sifting machine and its pedestal.

-The HAVER UWL 400 analytical sifting machines have the best properties for efficient and high-quality separation, particularly separation of coarse materials.
-The machines are able to process samples of up to 20 kg.
+The HAVER UWL 400 analytical sifting machines have the best prerequisities for efficient and high-quality separation, particularly for separation of coarse-grained materials.
+The sifters are able to process samples of up to 20 kg.

-The RoTap TYLER laboratory machines are suitable especially for separation according to the FEPA standards.
+The RoTap TYLER laboratory machines are especially popular for sorting according to the FEPA standards.
 They are equipped with an impact arm.